NortheastCloudIBM/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 You can work with your app's code in many ways.
 For example, with auto-deploy, you can modify the code that runs in your app by pushing your changes to a Git repository.
 You can auto-deploy your code if you use the Build & Deploy capabilities of DevOps Services.

-1. To enable auto-deploy, go to your app's Overview page on the Bluemix Dashboard and click **ADD GIT**.
+1. To enable auto-deploy, go to your app's **Overview** page and click **Click here** in the Continuous Delivery box.
 A Git repository is created and is populated with example code and a deployed app.
 You might be prompted to enter your password to verify that DevOps Services can act on your behalf.
 ![Add Git button](/tutorials/jazzeditor/images/bm-add-git-integration_NEW.png)

 2. Make sure that the **Populate the repo with the starter app package and enable the Build & Deploy pipeline** check box is selected.